TodGuess/SEIIdv/README.md

 # SEIIdv
-An improved version of the SIR model
+An improved version of the SIR model. main.py contains graph GUI, cloud DB to save a interaction log (DropBox API).